Psychologist

 Depression

-Depression, as defined by the DSM 1V-TR of the American Psychiatric Association (APA), is a disturbance in mood characterized by varying degrees of sadness, disappointment, loneliness, hopelessness, self-doubt, and guilt.
+Depression is a mood characterized by varying degrees of sadness, disappointment, loneliness, hopelessness, self-doubt, and guilt.
 These feelings can be quite intense and may persist long periods of time.
 Daily activities may become significantly more difficult.
 If the depressed person also suffers from periods of mania, the disorder may be bipolar in nature.

 Depression can affect almost every aspect of your life.
 It affects people of all ages, income, race, and cultures.
 Depression can affect the way you eat and sleep, the way you feel about yourself, the way one think about things, and the way you interact with others.
 While we all feel depression at various appropriate times in our lives, excess or inappropriate depression cannot be easily dismissed or wished away.